 Some examples of cloud computing services include Google Cloud, Azure, and Amazon Web Services (AWS).
 In addition, popular services leveraging cloud computing are streaming services like Netflix, Disney+, Spotify, and Apple Music.

-Comparing VPS vs dedicated vs cloud hosting, you find that cloud hosting employs cloud computing technology to distribute compute power across multiple machines instead of isolating it to a single server.
+Cloud hosting is made possible by cloud computing.
+All cloud hosting employs cloud computing technology to distribute compute power across multiple machines instead of isolating it to a single server.
 These cloud environments have community-driven application programming interfaces (APIs) for infrastructure service management.

 Downtime refers to a period during which you cannot access data uploaded to the cloud.
 It can result in service disruption and loss of access to essential data and applications.